Arnavion/www-arnavion-dev/src/blog/2020-04-18-i-switched-my-home-network-to-ipv6.md

 pkg install tayga
 ```

 Setting tayga up needed some more work.
 OPNSense recently added some support for running tayga as a plugin, so I was able to copy some of the work they did.
-[This GitHub comment](https://github.com/opnsense/core/issues/167#issuecomment-587166184){ rel=nofollow } and [this GitHub comment](https://github.com/opnsense/plugins/pull/1700#issuecomment-589350662){ rel=nofollow } were very useful, as was the actual implementation of the plugin [here.](https://github.com/opnsense/plugins/tree/master/net/tayga/){ rel=nofollow }
+[This GitHub comment](https://github.com/opnsense/core/issues/167#issuecomment-587166184) and [this GitHub comment](https://github.com/opnsense/plugins/pull/1700#issuecomment-589350662) were very useful, as was the actual implementation of the plugin [here.](https://github.com/opnsense/plugins/tree/master/net/tayga/)

 I configured tayga by editing `/usr/local/etc/tayga.conf`: